sizovs/boring-stack/README.md

 #### Before deployment

-If you have a custom domain, set it in the package.json, and point your DNS records to the IP address of your Hetzner VPS.
+If you have a custom domain, set it in the `deploy.sh`, and point your DNS records to the IP address of your Hetzner VPS.
 If not set, the default domain will be `<server ip>.nip.io`

 #### Deploying to production